async-go/asyncgo/docs/index.md

 are asking for.

-If you are the kind of person who likes to lay things out with spoken words, you can always record audio or video and [embed it](#video) into the description, outcome, or a comment.
-Note that embedded videos are not auto-transcribed, so are not searchable.
+If you are the kind of person who likes to lay things out with spoken words, you can always record audio or video and link to it from the description, outcome, or a comment.
+Note that videos are not auto-transcribed, so are not searchable.

 ### Notifications